Wednesday, June 28, 2023

 Haleakala NP

-A Rare and Sacred Landscape
+A Rare and Sacred Landscape:

 This special place vibrates with stories of ancient and modern Hawaiian culture and protects the bond between the land and its people.
 The park also cares for endangered species, some of which exist nowhere else.
 Come visit this special place - renew your spirit amid stark volcanic landscapes and sub-tropical rain forest with an unforgettable hike through the backcountry.